 Are you thinking of setting up a new charity but do not know which structure is best?
 Or alternatively, are you currently part of an existing charity but unsure as to whether your charity offers the charities or the trustees the best protection, particularly with regards to liability for claims and trading debts?
-Well, a charitable incorporated organisation (CIOs) may be your answer whether you are a new charity or an existing charity.
+Well, charitable incorporated organisations (CIOs) may be your answer whether you are a new charity or an existing charity.

-What issues does a charitable incorporated organisation solve?
+What issues do charitable incorporated organisations solve?

 The introduction of CIOs in 2013 was the much anticipated response to requests from the charitable sector for a legal structure created specifically for charities and which made it possible for charities to effectively run trading operations without risk of unlimited liability.